mms112/ExpandWorldPrefabs/README.md

   - Some possible cases are:
     - When adding data that is only used by this mod.
 In this case, clients wouldn't use the data anyway.
     - When changing data that changes during the normal game play.
 For example creature health.
+- owner (P): Changes the object owner (number).
+  - Only works when using `injectData`.
+  - Number 0 removes the owner, but the server will reassign it after a few seconds.
 - remove (default: `false`, P): If true, the original object is removed.
 - removeDelay (P): Delay in seconds for remove.
 - removeItems: Data entry that is used to removes items from the container object.